julopsalar/futfem-analytics/README.md

 - *xGoals*, *xGA* and *npxG*: based on the shots of a team (made/received), it is possible to calculate the probability of each shot to end up as Goal.
 - *GoalDiff (and xGDiff)*: the difference between Goals (and xG) scored and against tells us how a team performs in attack/defense.
 - *Stats normalized per 90 minutes*: sometimes teams (or players) have played different number of matches (due to postponed matches, injuries, ...).
 Using normalized data by MP drops this difference and makes easier to compare between performances.
+- *xPoints*: given the calculations of *xG* for both teams in a match, there are different approaches to calculate how many points should each team have earned by their performance.
+In this case I am using a basic approximation described in the blog [tacticsNotAntics](https://tacticsnotantics.org/statistical-models-and-analyses/expected-points-models-part-i/)

 Actual version of the dashboard:
 | ![](md_images/img1.png) | ![](md_images/img2.png) |